Gentleman-Programming/gentleman-state-manager/README.md

 ## How to use

+1- ````npm i gentleman-state-manager````

-1- Create an object using the SourceOfTruthInitiate class provided by the library.
+2- Create an object using the SourceOfTruthInitiate class provided by the library.
 I recommend having a state.ts per module, representing the state interfaces and properties :
 ````
 state.ts for Root ( AppModule ):